-Show 2 – Social Media in the Pharmaceutical Indsutry
+Show 2 – Social Media in the Pharmaceutical Industry

-Russell Goldsmith interviewed AstraZeneca’s Gill Hayes, Christian Gardner of pharmaphorum.com and Dr Mark Hooper from translation and localisation agency Conversis Medical on the subject of Social Media in the pharmaceutical industry.
+Russell Goldsmith interviewed AstraZeneca’s Gill Hayes, Christian Gardner of pharmaphorum.com (at time of recording) and Dr Mark Hooper from localisation agency Conversis Medical (at time of recording) on the subject of Social Media in the pharmaceutical industry.

-The show covered a wide range of topics including:
+The show covered a wide range of topics on how social media impacts the Pharmaceutical Industry including:

 - Regulatory restrictions and compliance